-I’ve seen students that “listed” when the question clearly requested for an explanation.
+I’ve seen students that “listed” when the question requested for an explanation.

 I’ve seen students from Ghana who answered questions meant for students writing in Nigeria.

-If you make any of these mistakes, you may not be awarded the full mark…
+If you make any of these mistakes, the marker may not award you the full mark or any mark.

-So, be careful before you start answering your questions.
+So be careful before you answer your questions.

-As Nigerians would say: “Shine your eyes well well”.
+As Nigerians would say: “Shine your eyes well”.

 Don’t make mistakes in filling your answers or inputting your details to the answer sheet.

-However, you can also use them to solve some complex problems in no time.
+However, you can also use them to solve complex problems in no time.